mikeychann-hash/FOLKs/README.md

 Add `--dry-run` to preview the SSH commands, or adjust the SSIDs/channels with `--two-g-ssid`, `--five-g-ssid`, `--two-g-channel`, and `--five-g-channel` if you want to diverge from the defaults described above.

+### Advanced Wi-Fi tuning options

+Need to match a specific regulatory domain or rein in transmit power for a crowded environment?
+Add `--country <code>`, `--two-g-txpower <dBm>`, or `--five-g-txpower <dBm>` to enforce those limits while keeping the SSID/channel updates intact.
+The helper will reuse the router's current values when flags are omitted so you can observe them in the log output without rewriting anything.

+If you'd rather leave the radios untouched apart from SSID/channel/DNS updates, include `--no-advanced-optimizations` to skip the roaming/WMM tweaks and retain the existing firmware defaults.

 ## Troubleshooting tips